-The Photographic Society of America awarded the Cable Release second place (tie) for large club newsletters in 2013-2014, and I hope to keep up this standard for the 2014-2015 year.
-However, the newsletter can only be as good as the articles and information submitted by the Club members.
+The Photographic Society of America awarded the Cable Release second place (tie) for large club newsletters in 2013-2014 but didn't please the judges in the 2014-2015 competition.
+Awards are nice, but my focus is to make the best and most useful newsletter for SSCC members.